hkbakke/fwgen/README.rst

 - Firewall operations are atomic.
 It either applies correctly or not, without flushing your existing ruleset, potentially leaving you temporarily exposed.
 - Automatic rollback to previous ruleset if something goes wrong
 - Supports check commands to automatically roll back ruleset if check fails
-- Automatically adapts paths if being run in a network namespace.
+- Automatically adapts paths if being run in a network namespace

 Requirements
 ============